AHTOH2001/iTechArt_internship/reports/9 week report/README.md

 - Still didn't know what to do with sending requests throught redux saga.
 But instead of this I almost fully implemented person profile modifying functionality.
 The hardest part was to solve a problem with wrong validation of nested field of serializer while updating, but I think I have coped with this problem, the rest is the matter of time.
 (9 hours)

+### Thursday 09.09

+- Fortunately problem with saga solved without any effort, because it revealed that redux saga didn't need for the requests because of my SmartRequest class that already incapsulates sending requests logic.
+- I have finished implementing user profile manipulation, by adding password changing functionality.
+- Started working on password recovery functionality.
+- (In total 5 hours)